maxsitt/insect-detect-docs/docs/software/programming.md

 possible resolution of the
 [supported sensors](https://docs.luxonis.com/projects/hardware/en/latest/pages/articles/supported_sensors.html){target=_blank}
 at a specified time interval (e.g. every second).
-This will lead to a bigger field of view (FOV), compared to the other scripts where the camera is set to 4K resolution.
+This will lead to a bigger field of view (FOV), compared to the other scripts where the camera sensor is set to 4K or 1080p resolution.
 You can find more information on sensor resolution and image types at the
 [DepthAI API Docs](https://docs.luxonis.com/projects/api/en/latest/components/nodes/color_camera/){target=_blank}.

 Run the script with: